 Your questions is almost certainly answered here.
 If not, use the support link at the bottom of the page.

 Q: When can I enter?
-A: The 2021 contest is now open for entries.
-Get updates and the latest news on Facebook or Twitterand sign up for the News Blog using the sign up box below.
+A: The contest is now closed for entries.
+Get updates on contest dates and the latest news on our Facebook pages or on Twitter.

 Q: How do I enter?
-A:The entry form is here.
-After you submit a song you will see it confirmed in your personal song dashboard and check its progress in the event.
+A:The entry form will be on this website when the next contest starts.
+After you submit a song you will see it confirmed in your personal song dashboard at SubmitMySong.com and check its progress in the event.
+USA entrants share the main dashboard with UKSC entrants.
 There are more details about how to enter on the How To Enter page.

 Q: Why are there different Session Deadlines?
 A: We have divided the entry process into different entry sessions, each with its own deadline.
 It does not matter which session you enter - it is all the same 2021 contest.
 The advantage of entering in an earlier session is that you have results earlier, get your judges Star Rating earlier, and will see if you have made it into the semi finals earlier - very soon after that session closes.
 You can enter songs in all sessions.
 You can even enter a reworked version of the same song again in a later session.
 We have sessions because we know it can be frustrating to wait a long time for feedback so we make sure that writers who enter songs early in the event do not have to wait a long time until the end of the contest for star ratings and other feedback.
 They will have this quickly after the session ends.